YiyuanLinXX/CAIR_Imaging_System/README.md

 ## Prerequisite

-We hardcoded the user name and folder path in the software, so you will need to set your user name as `cairlab`.
+We hard-coded the user name and folder path in the software, so you will need to set your user name as `cairlab`.

 - Username: cairlab
 - System: Ubntu 20.04